Engineering Discipline

 Running AI agents in your haus is either professional engineering or professional negligence.
 There is no middle ground.
 The same system that controls your kid’s screen time also holds your API keys, your health data, and the credentials to your fund’s deal flow pipeline.
 If that sentence doesn’t make you want to write tests, nothing will.

-This page documents the standards that keep Sanctum from becoming a cautionary tale — the kind that gets forwarded around Hacker News with subject lines like “man lets AI agents manage home, discovers API key on public GitHub three weeks later.”
-Every number below is verified by automated tests.
-If it’s not tested, it doesn’t exist.
+This page documents the standards that keep Sanctum from becoming a cautionary tale — the kind forwarded around Hacker News with subject lines like “man lets AI agents manage home, discovers API key on public GitHub three weeks later.”
+The rule is simple: if it’s not tested, it doesn’t exist.
+The corollary is the one this page keeps honest — if it’s deleted, it doesn’t get to claim coverage either.

 Test Coverage

-Section titled “Test Coverage”166 tests across 10 components.
+Section titled “Test Coverage”Every shipping component carries its own suite, and every suite runs independently.
 No untested code ships.
 No exceptions.
 No “we’ll add tests later.”
 Later is where bugs go to breed.

 |---|---|---|